Crisis and Emergency Communications

 ContactAdam Torgerson, Media Relations

-In case of a campus or regional emergency — such as those due to weather, natural disasters or fires — the Office of Marketing Communications manages communications between the campus community and the public.
+In case of a campus or regional emergency — such as those due to weather, natural disasters or fires — University Communications manages communications between the campus community and the public.

 In an emergency, it's important to stay calm, avoid speculation and share accurate information.
 Please refer reporters to Media Relations in these situations.
 You can say: